-Through the kind souls that do animal rescue, I've learned that there is currently an epidemic of people surrendering their senior pets to shelters.
-We can blame it on the struggling economy and the fact that seniors may need more vet care but this is still a very sad occurrence.
+In recent years, a lot of people have surrendered their senior animals to shelters.
+We could blame it on the struggling economy or the fact that older pets may need more vet care but this is still a very sad occurrence.
 Senior pets are usually the last to be adopted and the first to be euthanized.
 When they are separated from their families, they grieve.
 That people would abandon their loved one to a shelter is a concept that is very difficult for me to grasp because I know how wonderful these older kitties and pups can be!

 First off, they tend to be low energy.
 That means they are more suitable for a wider range of families.
 Senior people make great matches for senior dogs and cats.
 It's hard for grandma to keep up with the demands of a raucous puppy who is constantly chewing on things he shouldn't or an adult dog that requires several walks a day but a senior dog that is relaxed and likes to cuddle on the couch is just her style.